JDxWang/Learning-R-Shiny/README.md

 # Completed Features

 1. The user can choose the number of pages, X, of deals to load (up to 10 to avoid potential issues with OzBargain's server).
+2. The app reads other relevant post informations.

 # Roadmap